mautrix/docs/bridges/go/imessage/mac-nosip/setup.md

 [Beeper]: https://www.beeper.com/

 ## Requirements
-* A computer running a reasonably new version of macOS, with SIP and AMFI disabled (see instructions below).
+* A computer running macOS 13 or higher, with SIP and AMFI disabled (see instructions below).
 * A Matrix homeserver that supports application services (e.g. [Synapse](https://github.com/matrix-org/synapse)).
   You need access to register an appservice, which usually involves editing the homeserver config file.
 * A [websocket proxy](https://github.com/mautrix/wsproxy) to receive appservice transactions.